alan-roth/raspberrypi_DMX_lights/README.md

 # raspberrypi_DMX_lights
 # Setting up RaspberryPI to control DMX lights using QLC+

 The end result of this will enable you to use a RaspberryPI to control you lighting system.
 This setup uses QLC+, an open source DMX light controller which is great for programming and running light shows.
-Then it will use RVNC to remotely control your raspberryPI (and thus your lightshow) from your iphone/ipad/computer.
+Then it will use RVNC to remotely control your RaspberryPI (and thus your lightshow) from your iphone/ipad/computer.

 Setup overview
 1) [Install QLC+ on your RapsberryPI.](https://github.com/alan-roth/raspberrypi_DMX_lights/edit/main/README.md#install-instructions)  I had to compile it on the device and then it ran well.